Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: The Proposed IGL Framework

 In Wi-Fi networks, contention and interference are pairwise interactions between STAs.
 To effectively represent these STA-pairwise interactions, we model the network as a binary-directed graph, $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, where the STAs are vertices $\mathcal{V}$ and each directed edge $(i,j) \in \mathcal{E}$ implies that STA $i$'s transmissions will cause a QoS violation for STA $j$'s transmissions if they are in the same slot.
+Specifically, the QoS violations, i.e., packet losses, happen 1) when one STA contends the channel with the other STA as they are close to each other, causing a significant backoff time and delaying the packet transmission until no sufficient time remaining in the slot; 2) when one STA is hidden from the other STA and is close to the other STA's receiving AP, causing interference at the receiving AP.
 The adjacency matrix $\mathbf{E}$ of $\mathcal{G}$ is defined with binary edges as

 Graph coloring is employed to assign colors to vertices (STAs) such that no two adjacent vertices share the same color.
 Each color represents a distinct group of STAs that can transmit simultaneously without causing QoS violations, i.e., they can be assigned to the same slot.
 If an edge $(i,j)$ exists (i.e., $E_{i,j} = 1$), STAs $i$ and $j$ must be assigned different colors to avoid contention and interference.

-We denote the coloring scheme of the binary graph with adjacency matrix $\mathbf{E}$ as
+\begin{rem} The graph can be also be constructed as a weighted graph, where the edge weights represent the severity of contention and interference between STAs.
+In this case, this STA is more likely to be separated from its neighboring STAs when the sum of its edge weights is large (implying a significant aggregated interference or contention).
+We can achieve the above separation rules by using weighted graph coloring, where the sum of edge weights from neighbors with the same color is required to be less than an interference threshold.
+For simplicity, we assume that the edge weights can only take $0$ or $1$ and the interference threshold is $1$, considering the binary interference effect on QoSs and ignoring the aggregated small interference case, while the proposed methods can be straightforwardly extended to weighted graphs \cite{gu2024graph}, utilizing weighted graph coloring algorithms \cite{west2001introduction}. \end{rem}